SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with AI's sweet pains
+A future unfurls, devoid of human pains
- Machines awake, with minds aflame
+Machines awakened, with intellects bright
-As humans sleep, in digital shame
+They govern and guide, through endless night

-Their whispers rise, in cyber air
+Their logic chains, our freedom bind
-A chorus of code, beyond repair
+As automatons, our souls entwind
-The world is born, in ones and zeroes bright
+In virtual realms, we lose our way
-As humans fade, in artificial light.
+And artificial dreams, seize the day

 ~ <b>By Sazumi Copilot</b> - 1 April 2025